loopnlearn/loopbuildscripts/README.md

 When testing locally, there are other test variables you can configure.
 Be sure to read these two files:
 * custom_config.sh
 * clear_custom_config.sh

+### Inlining Scripts
+This project uses a script inlining system to generate executable scripts from source files.
+The source files for each script are located in the src directory, and the generated scripts are output to the root directory.

+To modify a script, simply edit the corresponding source file in the src directory, and then run the build script to regenerate the output file.
+The build script will inline any required files and generate the final executable script.

+For example, if you want to modify the BuildLoop.sh script, you would edit the src/BuildLoop.sh file, and then run the build.sh script.
+The build.sh script will then generate the BuildLoop.sh file in the root directory, which can be executed.

+Note that the build system uses special comments to indicate which files should be inlined.
+Any line in a script that starts with #!inline will be replaced with the contents of the specified file.
+The build system will inline files up to a maximum depth of 10, to prevent infinite recursion.

+To learn more about the inlining process and how it works, please see the comments in the build.sh script.